 Utilizing the public nature of corners as an asset for addressing the trash issue and rebuilding community connections, Neighborhood Interventions reinforces the public domain as a positive space for sharing knowledge and getting to know one’s neighbors.
 In a neighborhood in which trash is one of many factors which divide people, the process of the creation, installation, and exploration of the corner interventions are fun and generate new and unexpected relationships.
 These interventions are designed to respond to specific needs in a specific community, using the process of public art making to build connections while addressing real issues and needs such as storage of trash cans, outdoor seating, and residential dumping in public trash cans.

 Major support for Trash Academy is provided by the Surdna Foundation.
-Restored Spaces is funded by PTS Foundation, Surdna Foundation, and the FAO Schwarz Family Foundation.
+Environmental Justice is funded by PTS Foundation, Surdna Foundation, and the FAO Schwarz Family Foundation.